ElsaDesta/code-care-share-reactapp/README.md

 ## Code-Care-Share
 I created code-care-share app while I was training at Wild Code School during the lockdown because of Corona.
 A platform where we trainees share our experiences of working and studying remotely -(the challenges, frustrations) - to support and learn from one another.

+users-- can post their comments, this is saved in mongo db and displayed on the app.

 #technologies
 - reactjs